SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-31-coronavirus-mutation-vs-vaccine.md

 >
 > [Sharon Peacock, director of [COG-UK](https://www.cogconsortium.uk/data/)] said, "With this variant there is no evidence that it will evade the vaccination or a human immune response.
 But if there is an instance of vaccine failure or reinfection then that case should be treated as high priority for genetic sequencing."

 So&hellip; yeah, vaccines still look good.
+Especially the dose-response curves above, showing neutralization of the new virus by antibodies against the old virus.

 And really,
 [the same stuff everybody's been telling you to do, even on this tiny little blog,]({{ site.baseurl}}/youre-scaring-me/#what-you-can-do)